oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ### Display all the cards in the waste as wished for above

-Specifically, I'd like to have a 4-column grid at the left:

-* The 4 suites are displayed across.
-* The 13 ranks are displayed vertically.
-* Each card in the waste is listed in its place in the grid.
-* A blank is left when the corresponding card is not in the waste.
-* I'm considering an optimization where ranks that have no cards in them are collapsed.
-Perhaps could be enabled by a flag.

-#### Progress

-1. Combining Stock and Waste into Waste.
+Specifically, just sort the cards in the waste and display them across 6 rows of 4 items each.
+When a card is moved out of the waste, remove its waste entry.

+Here's what needs to be done:

-    * Remove `stock` and dependent variables.
+1. DONE: Remove `stock` and dependent variables.
-    * `waste` pile now splayed.

-1. Rendering the "blank" spaces in the waste splayed is tricky; no resource in DCards to hold the status for when the space should be blank.
-Hence, try just not rendering anything at all for all 52 spots and then fill in the actual cards as needed to overwrite the blanks.
+1. Change
+1. Be able to locate card in `waste` from mouse clickdown position.
+1. Be able to perform move testing and operation.
+1. All of this should be similar to present waste operation, just only over 4 lists, one for each suit.
+   This should be the easiest to implement.

+Hence, the waste contains 4 piles, one for each suit.
+Each pile is rendered as an `NS` vector growing down from the top.

 ### Other TODO